patrick-elmquist/dotfiles/README.md

 // To restore Homebrew from Brewfile brew bundle install

+// setup custom QMK repo
+qmk setup <github user>/qmk_firmware

+//...then follow the steps in the userspace repo README

 // DEPRECATED: should no longer be needed with the Brewfile, just do `brew bundle install`
 //  note: svn is needed for downloading roboto mono
 // brew install vim git ffmpeg imagemagick qmk/qmk/qmk holgerbrandl/tap/kscript svn bluesnooze starship